mongodb-labs/mongo-c-driver-async/docs/learn/bson/lifetime.rst

 It will automatically destroy the object when it leaves scope.
 Copying a `bson::document` will create a distinct copy of the data.

+A C `bson_doc` can be converted to a C++ `bson::document` by passing it as an r-value to the `bson::document` constructor.

+A C++ `bson::document` can be converted to a C `bson_doc` in two ways:

+- `bson::document::get` will return an l-value reference to the wrapped `bson_doc`.
+This returned object should never be used with a |attr.transfer|
+  parameter.
+- `bson::document::release` will relinquish ownership of the held `bson_doc` and return it to the caller.
+The `bson::document` object will be made null and the returned `bson_doc` is now the responsibility of the caller.

 Copying
 #######